 Apple announced the iPhone SE (second generation) in April 2020 to act as the new budget iPhone.
-It has 4K video recording capabilities, a 7MP selfie camera, wireless charging, and A13 chipset, and is available in three colors.
-This phone completely replaces the iPhone 8, and offers great specs for its cheap price.
+It has 4K video recording capabilities, a 7MP selfie camera, wireless charging, and an A13 chipset and is available in three colors.
+This phone completely replaces the iPhone 8, offering great specs for its low price.

 ● 4.7-inch screen

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Apple rarely goes for the budget side of a product line, but it always comes with some surprises when it does.
 The 2020 iPhone SE is everything you’d expect in an Apple flagship, packed into a classic design.

 The budget iPhone has never been more enticing with Touch ID, 4K video recording, an A13 processor, and a 4.7-inch display.
 The iPhone SE is for users who want a great deal or are not ready to move to Face ID and no Home button.

 iPhone SE (third-generation) Rumors

 Apple is expected to renew the iPhone SE with a third-generation model containing an updated chipset and 5G capabilities.
 It would have an identical design to the current model and offer no new features.

 Since Apple doesn't update its budget iPhone every year, it would include the A15 Bionic processor in the smartphone.
 That way, it has modern processing power and a long life cycle before becoming obsolete.